platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/blackfire.md

 To do so, follow these steps:

 1. Create a [Blackfire account](https://blackfire.io/signup?target=/login), preferably using your Platform.sh login.
-2. In your Blackfire account, create an organization and [ask Support](https://console.platform.sh/-/users/~/tickets/open) to activate it.
+2. In your Blackfire account, create an organization.
+   If you subscribed to Blackfire independently, your organization is automatically activated.
+   If you subscribed to Blackfire through Platform.sh, [ask **Platform.sh** Support](https://console.platform.sh/-/users/~/tickets/open) to activate your organization.
 3. In your organization, create an environment.
 4. In your environment, click **Settings/Environment Credentials**.
 5. Retrieve your Blackfire server ID and server token.